-For instance: in 2016, he proposed a Money-Finance Fiscal Program that uses money creation as a conduit for fiscal expansion, without incurring additional debt; he also came out in support of negative interest rates, but said bankers should approach them with caution; and while at the Fed, he recommended paying interest on reserves as a way to better control the policy rate, something very few agreed with at the time.
+For example, in 2016, he proposed a Money-Finance Fiscal Program that uses money creation as a conduit for fiscal expansion without incurring additional debt; he also came out in support of negative interest rates but said bankers should approach them with caution; and, during his time at the Fed, he recommended paying interest on reserves as a way to better control the policy rate, something very few agreed with at the time.

-Rather than dissecting his every word and manufacturing reasons to discredit his work, central bankers should be following his lead—playing out the unthinkable, drafting policies that, hopefully, will never need to be implemented, then requesting the legislative power to deploy them, if necessary.
+Rather than dissecting his every word and manufacturing reasons to discredit his work, central bankers should be following his lead—playing out the unthinkable and drafting policies that, hopefully, will never need to be implemented, then requesting the legislative power to deploy them if necessary.
 We need more central bankers like Bernanke: those who think outside the box and allow themselves to embrace that which is unconventional.